-Issue Need for holistic approach in the consideration of external event applications within coastal parks and reserves, including the designation of appropriate areas for the undertaking of large-scale, medium-scale and small-scale activities.
-Issue Statement 28 The City supports the undertaking of community and private events within parks and reserves that accord with a set of transparent guidelines determined by the City.
-The guidelines should not be used as set criteria, but rather, a means of outlining important factors for consideration when assessing event approvals.
-They may also be used to provide advice to the community on appropriate locations for the undertaking of events within different parks and reserves.
-Factors that should be considered within the guidelines include: Appropriate locations for different sized events.
+undertaking of large-scale, medium-scale and small-scale activities.
+Issue The City supports the undertaking of community and private events within park reserves that accord with a set of transparent guidelines determined by the City guidelines should not be used as set criteria, but rather, a means of outlining imp factors for consideration when assessing event approvals.
+They may also be us provide advice to the community on appropriate locations for the undertaking of e within different parks and reserves.
+Factors that should be considered withi guidelines include: Issue Appropriate locations for different sized events.
 The proximity of locations to major traffic arterials.
 Existing seasonal activity uses within parks and reserves.
 Availability of car parking.
 Necessary approval or licensing requirements.
 Duration of the event.
-Whether the event will be private or attract general community members.Relevant event sponsors.
+Whether the event will be private or attract general community members. .
+The ortant ed to vents